 Single vision lenses are a type of glasses lens that correct vision for a single distance.
-That means that they work for people that are nearsighted or farsighted, but not for those who are both.
+That means, in general, that they work for people that are nearsightedness or farsightedness, but not for those who are both.

 If you’re curious about the many different types of single vision lenses out there, what makes them different from bifocal lenses and more, read on below.

 The meaning of “single vision” applies to lenses.
 In short, single vision lenses are glasses lenses that only offer ONE type of vision correction.
 This means that they are crafted to help people see better at farther or shorter distances (nearsighted or farsightedness), but never both.